 Although my initial interest in investments is what kindled my desire to explore financial planning, it is not nearly as exciting as all of the cool aspects of my clients’ lives and what motivates them to build a great life.
 As a result, I only work with those who want and need more than just investment management.

 Most financial planners pick a side of the following: active investment management or passive investment management.
 They also may choose to blend these philosophies.
 Similar to most points that have ever been made on any topic, there is research and statistics that could support either.
 However, what is most important is that they use a well-defined process.

 A process is powerful because it gives you clarity and direction, which also breeds confidence.
 Unfortunately, some planners do not rely on processes and rely on gut feelings or emotions.
 If that is the case, you might want to run the other way.
 Think about it.
 Markets become volatile and that can be extremely scary for an individual.
 How do you think someone without confidence in a process is going to react with 50-1000 clients relying on their gut to make rational decisions without a process?

 My investment philosophy is passive.
 My reasoning for this is that most active managers underperform the general market and active management has a higher cost.
 For a 50/50 probability of beating the market at a premium, that is not a bet my clients need to make.
 As far as process, I will just provide the summary:

-- Complete review of current situation and provide a strategy guide to attain future goals.
+- Complete review of the current situation and provide a strategy guide to attain future goals.

-- Investor composure analysis completed for all members of household.
+- Investor composure analysis completed for all members of the household.